 Information for Cat Owners

-City of Darwin Council has an animal education team that work with the community to care for their pets.
-If there is a wandering cat in your area our education team can conduct a letterbox drop with informative cat ownership flyers.
+City of Darwin Animal Management team work with the community to care for their pets.
+If there is a wandering cat in your area our team can conduct a letterbox drop with informative cat ownership flyer.

 Targeted Cat Trapping Program

-City of Darwin Council now have a targeted cat trapping program for problem areas with multiple wandering cats.
+City of Darwin run regular cat trapping programs for problem areas with multiple wandering cats.